emannenicholas/pupe-pat/README.md

 The stars should look like a donut with a hole in center.
 Currently, we require that the inner hole have a radius of at least 5 pixels.
 The outer edge of the donuts should have a radius of at least 50 pixels at the moment.
-This corresponds roughly to a defocus of +-12 mm for the Sinistro cameras.
+For the  Sinistro cameras, this corresponds roughly to a defocus of +-12 mm in the focal plane (which is the value stored in FOCDMD in the header).
 There are plans underway to shrink this requirement to a 25 pixel radius which would allow defocus parameters down to +-6 mm.
-This is currently a requirement in pixels rather than on defocus, so for the sbigs in 1x1 binning we can currently get down to +-7.5 mm.
+This is currently a requirement in pixels rather than on defocus, so for the SBIGs in 1x1 binning we can currently get down to +-7.5 mm.

 The pupil plate images need to be taken on a bright, isolated star.
 A cut of V~4 seems to work well.
 This produces images that are high signal-to-noise